dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 You will need to create an IAM User, generate an [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey), and map that user to a database role in Redshift [Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-iam.html#serverless-iam-credentials-use-case).

 On Cloud, the IAM user authentication is currently only supported via [extended attributes](/docs/dbt-cloud-environments#extended-attributes).
-Once the project is created, development and deployment environments can be updated to use extended attributes to pass the fields described below not supported via textbox:
+Once the project is created, development and deployment environments can be updated to use extended attributes to pass the fields described below, as some are not supported via textbox:

 | Profile field | Example | Description |
 | ------------- | ------- | ------------ |